jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 [click me to download](https://github.com/Schecher1/Minecraft-Server-Creator/blob/master/README.md)

+Go to the "Releases" and download any version.
+Or [press here](https://github.com/Schecher1/Minecraft-Server-Creator/releases/download/Minecraft-Server-Creator-Ver-1.5.1.2/Minecraft-Server-Creator.zip) to download if you want the latest one

 **Load Buoys for Weather Data Stations**
 Navigate to Weather Data and press the (+) sign in the top right toolbar and follow the upload prompts.
 Your file name must be user_default_buoys.csv.
 A starter file is found at